eStew1710/Random_Bored_Projects/README.md

 # Random_Bored_Projects

-# Amateur coder at best, but getting better every day :)
+Just an amateur coder at best, but I’m getting better everyday!